US World Cup worries grow, 0-0 draw vs Saudis in last tuneup

 Pulisic and Weston McKennie played until the 75th, when Aaronson entered in central midfield and Malik Tillman took over a flank.

-Estadio Nueva Condomina, with a capacity of about 31,000, was mostly empty and teammates could be heard shouting instructions.
+There were just 364 fans in Estadio Nueva Condomina, which has a capacity of about 31,000, and teammates could be heard shouting instructions.
 A spectator ran onto the field during the first half and approached Dest before being stopped by security.

 Wearing its new blue tie-dye style uniforms, the U.S. was tested just 24 seconds in.
 Matt Turner dived to his left to save a long-range shot by Sultan Al-Ghannam.
 Turner made a fine block on Haitham Asiri’s point-blank shot in the 70th minute after second-half sub Mark McKenzie was stripped of the ball.